-The answers to these questions will help shape the direction of your new business.
-If your goal is to sell some of your tree trunk mugs and that’s it, you can start with a fairly simple business plan.
+The answers to these questions will help shape the direction of your new store.
+If your goal is to sell some of your tree trunk mugs, and that’s it, you can start with a simple business plan.
 If you want a business that allows you to cruise around on your yacht, you’ll need a ceramic mug empire.
 You might want to work with a designer to create more types of mugs.
 Or you might decide that the mug market is too small for your ambitions.
-You might need to find a different product to sell altogether.
+You might need to find a different product to sell.

 4. What kinds of help do I need to get started?

-You don’t need an MBA to start your own small business.
-You don’t even need experience running a business.
-Everyone has to start somewhere.
+You don’t need an MBA to start your own small business; you don’t even need experience running a store.
+Everyone must start somewhere.
 However, you don’t have to learn by making lots of mistakes.
-There are tremendous resources available to small business owners.
-You can find a mentor, take a class, or join a bootcamp (more below).
+There are tremendous resources available to shop owners.
+You can find a mentor, take a class, or join a boot camp (more below).
 You don’t have to go it alone.

 As you prepare to start your business, the first step is to reach out for help.
-Fortunately, there are lots of great resources for small businesses in the US.
-Even better, many of these are free.
+Fortunately, there are many great resources for small businesses in the U.S. Even better, many of these are free.

-- SBA Office of Advocacy FAQ Sheet: This helpful collection of facts covers most aspects of small business.
+- SBA Office of Advocacy FAQ Sheet: This valuable collection of facts covers most aspects of small business.
 It answers the top 21 questions people ask.

-- 20 Questions Before Starting: Twenty key questions to ask when you’re thinking about starting a small business.
+- 20 Questions Before Starting: Here are some core considerations and questions to ask when you’re thinking about starting a small business.

-Everyone can use a helping hand when they’re getting started in business.
+Everyone can use a helping hand when they’re starting a business.
 Even if you’re a serial entrepreneur, coaching and mentoring can be immensely valuable.
-Spending time with a SCORE mentor or in business training can save you time and money as you start your small business.
+Spending time with a SCORE mentor or taking business training courses can save you time and money as you start your small business.

-Here are a few of the training resources you might want to tap into.
+Here are a few of the training resources you might want to consider.
 Pro tip: These resources aren’t just for startups.
 If your small business has stagnated and you want help to take it to the next level, these resources are for you, too.

 - SCORE: The Service Corps of Retired Executives is a non-profit association supported by the SBA.
 SCORE provides free and confidential business advice from experienced business owners.
 The organization offers webinars, mentors, workshops, blogs, and one-on-one mentoring.
 SCORE’s services are free.

-- Business bootcamps: Business bootcamps offer intensive training programs of a few weeks or months.
-A bootcamp is an investment, both of time and money, since most bootcamps charge tuition.
+- Business boot camps: Business boot camps offer intensive training programs of a few weeks or months.
+A boot camp is an investment of both time and money because most charge tuition.

-- Business incubator: Also known as startup accelerators, incubators combine the training and mentorship of a bootcamp with opportunities for investor funding.
-These are popular in the tech sector.
-Some of the most well-known incubators include Y Combinator, TechSeed, and TechStars.
-The big incubators are competitive; they get many more applicants than they have space for.
+- Business incubator: Also known as startup accelerators, incubators combine the training and mentorship of a boot camp with opportunities for investor funding.
+These are popular in the tech sector and rapidly expanding into logistics, supply chain, and other beneficial areas for eCommerce.
+The big incubators are competitive; they get many more applicants than they can accept.
 If you want to work with one of these, be prepared to present your business well.

 - Business coach: Business coaching is the most personalized small business training.
 It may also be the most expensive option.
-However, some business owners feel that business coaching fees are a great investment in their growth as entrepreneurs.
+However, some business owners feel that business coaching fees are an excellent investment in their growth as entrepreneurs.

 - Online video training: There are great online resources for business training.
 Many of these are inexpensive or free.
-Any question you could have is probably answered in a video on YouTube.
+Any question that you could have has probably been answered in a video on YouTube.